AdiBish/adibish.github.io/_posts/2020-09-09-Neat Coding Practices to minimize errors.md

 c) do not have redudant variable names
 d) maintain readability by keeping different businesses separate. eg. I would keep lines that call rate map generation functions spaced out from parts that deal with theta phase precession.
 e) comment at critical places
 f) MOST IMPORTANT: before going into a full blown run, set breakpoints at all critical places in order debug.
+To set breakpoints in python (link here) and in matlab (link here).

 7. how to debug.
 once all break points are set, run your script one an example or simulated data set.
 Have manually calculated results as well and as you debug so that you can validate at every step.